What to Expect in Early ACCESS

 Does this work?
 I am not a trained therapist or teacher.

 Yes.
 Service providers do not expect caregivers to do what they do.
-They support families by coaching them to help their child grow and learn.
+They support families by coaching them to help their children grow and learn.
 Everyday routines and activities are teaching and learning opportunities.
 The more children are able to practice skills, the more they are being supported in development.

 What are everyday routines and activities?